wikibonsai/jekyll-garden/_entries/entry-links.md

 Several sections in the entry display groups of links to other pages depending on how they are connected to the current entry.

 The entry's infobox on the right and footers at the bottom of the page provide groups of links to and from the current entry.
-They correspond to [[graph-links]] in the [[net-web-graph]] or the [[tree-graph]].
+They correspond to [[graph-links]] in the [[web-graph]] or the [[tree-graph]].
 Most of these collections of links can be toggled with the 🚏 and 🧺 icons.